Famous Birthdays·January 24·Charles James Fox

 Biography

-Charles James Fox was a political phenomenon—a figure of immense intellect, notorious personal excess, and unwavering principle.
-The son of a powerful political fixer, Fox entered Parliament as a teenager and quickly became known for his dazzling oratory and radical views.
-In an age of aristocratic consensus, he was a consistent, often lonely, voice for constitutional liberty, supporting the American colonists and later the French Revolutionaries, and leading the campaign against the slave trade.
-His personal life, marked by gargantuan gambling debts and a long, devoted relationship with his mistress, Elizabeth Armistead, scandalized society but also made him a man of the people.
-For decades, he was the charismatic leader of the opposition, locked in epic parliamentary duels with his conservative rival, William Pitt the Younger.
-Though he held high office only briefly, his advocacy laid the groundwork for the Great Reform Act and the abolition of slavery, cementing his legacy as the founding father of British liberalism.
+Charles James Fox led the parliamentary campaign against the slave trade and consistently defended constitutional liberty.
+He entered Parliament as a teenager, the son of a powerful political fixer.
+His dazzling oratory and radical views made him a charismatic opposition leader.
+He supported the American colonists and later the French Revolutionaries.
+His personal life featured gargantuan gambling debts and a long, devoted relationship with his mistress, Elizabeth Armistead, which scandalized society but endeared him to the public.
+For decades, he dueled in Parliament with his conservative rival, William Pitt the Younger.
+Though he held high office only briefly, his advocacy laid the groundwork for the Great Reform Act and the abolition of slavery.

 #1 When Charles Was Born